Tumors in mice: A comprehensive guide

 Supporting a mouse with a tumor involves several aspects:

-How can I reduce the risk of a tumor in my mouse?
+How can I reduce the risk of my mouse developing a tumor?

 Although not all tumors can be prevented, there are measures that can reduce the risk: